chainflip-io/chainflip-eth-contracts/docs/interfaces/IStakeManager.md

 Withdraw all FLIP to governance address in case of emergency.
 This withdrawal needs
         to be approved by the Community, it is a last resort.
 Used to rectify an emergency.

+## `govWithdrawNative()` (external)

+Withdraw any native on this contract.
+The intended execution of this contract doesn't require any native.
+This function is just to recover any native that might have been sent to this contract by accident (or any other reason), since incoming native cannot be stopped.

 ## `getFLIP() → contract IFLIP` (external)

  Get the FLIP token address